 It was Shakespeare who first penned it.

-“The world’s mine oyster / Which I with sword will open”—a phrase that has come to signify endless opportunity.
+“The world’s mine oyster / Which I with sword will open” — A phrase that has come to signify endless opportunity.

 For Dr. Bill Walton, the oyster is his oyster.

-Walton’s most successful oversight is the Point aux Pins oyster farm in Grand Bay, owned and operated by Steve and Dema Crockett.
+One of Walton’s most successful endeavors is the Point aux Pins oyster farm in Grand Bay, owned and operated by Steve and Dema Crockett.
 With Walton’s help, the Crocketts have crafted a premier oyster that’s getting a lot of attention.
 And thanks to Bon Secour Fisheries in Bon Secour and Crimson Bay Seafood and Johnson Sea Products in Bayou La Batre, Point aux Pins oysters can be found on restaurant menus throughout the state.